 - taking other programs with less stringent admissions criteria, after exploring its transferability to the program or institution you want

 - applying for volunteer opportunities in your field of choice to strengthen your related experience

 Above all, don’t give up.
 You may not reach your goal as quickly as you planned, but it’s still within your reach.

 It’s okay to change your mind.
 Not everyone has a clear-cut path through post-secondary.
 In fact, many Albertans:

 - take programs at a number of different institutions

 - enrol in multiple programs throughout their lives

 - go back to school later after working for a while or raising a family

 If you do change your mind partway through your post-secondary education, credits or credentials you’ve already earned could be transferable to another post-secondary program.
-Use the Transfer Alberta Search tool or mobile app to find out.
+Use the Transfer Alberta Search tool to find out.